-- Northern Long-eared Bat: An effects determination for the Northern Long-eared Bat was submitted to the USFWS through the IPaC system on January 17, 2022 (see Appendix B).
-The USFWS response indicated that the Sponsor's Proposed Action is consistent with the activities analyzed in the USFWS's January 5, 2016, Programmatic Biological Opinion.
-Although Alternative 5A may affect the Northern Long-eared Bat, any take that may occur is not prohibited under the ESA Section 4(d) rule adopted for this species under 50 CFR §17.40(o). - Roseate Tern: Alternative 5A would not affect the Roseate Tern since this seabird does not nest within or utilize areas within the detailed study area.
+- Northern Long-eared Bat: An effects determination for the Northern Long-eared Bat was submitted to the USFWS through the IPaC system on May 4, 2022 (see Appendix B).
+The USFWS response indicated that the Sponsor's Proposed Action may affect this species, the action is consistent with the activities analyzed in the USFWS's January 5, 2016, Programmatic Biological Opinion.
+Although Alternative 5A may affect the Northern Long-eared Bat, any take that may occur is not prohibited under the ESA Section 4(d) rule adopted for this species under 50 CFR §17.40(o).
+No further consultation is required for this species. - Roseate Tern: Alternative 5A would not affect the Roseate Tern since this seabird does not nest within or utilize areas within the detailed study area.
 This species may occur solely for feeding on nearshore "baitfish."
 However, this habitat is outside the detailed study area for Alternative 5A. - Red Knot: This shorebird does not nest within or adjacent to the detailed study area, nor does suitable feeding habitat exist.
 The study area is far enough from suitable habitat that construction activity associated with Alternative 5A would not disturb foraging or roosting Red Knots. - Monarch Butterfly: The Monarch Butterfly has recently become a candidate for listing under the ESA.
 During breeding and migration, adult Monarch Butterflies occur in various habitats with blooming nectar resources that they feed on, and they require milkweed host plants (primarily Asclepias spp.) for reproduction.
 Monarch Butterflies use various roosting trees during the fall migration (USFWS, 2020).
 Developed and mowed areas in the detailed study area do not provide habitat for this species.
 Removing invasive species and some tree and shrub species during construction could benefit the Monarch Butterfly by promoting a suitable herbaceous habitat.